Studio: Kermit actor fired for ‘unacceptable’ conduct

 Henson’s daughter, Lisa, told the Times that Whitmire refused to train an understudy for low-level performances and “played brinkmanship very aggressively in contract negotiations.”
 Lisa Henson is president of the Jim Henson Co., which sold The Muppets brand to Disney in 2004.

-Brian Henson, who is the company’s chairman, told the Times that Whitmire often sent emails attacking writers, directors and others involved in Muppets projects.
+Brian Henson, who is the company’s chairman, told the Times that Whitmore often sent emails attacking writers, directors and others involved in Muppets projects.